 At the beginning of February, I reposted in our local FB group dedicated to schools a picture from a vigil held in Port Washington.
-Some time passed by until a couple of days ago I read an article entitled “Have We Lost Sight of the Promise of Public Schools?,” published in the New York Times.
+Some time passed by until a couple of days ago I read an article entitled “Have We Lost Sight of the Promise of Public Schools?,” by Nikole Hannah-Jones, published in the New York Times.
 The article enticed me to develop the facts I learned behind the picture into a story that can help a larger number of public school advocates.
 I anticipate that the public in public education will be a reoccurring theme in the media quite often.

 On the confirmation day of B. DeVos, a senator launched a speech/plea in an attempt to change mind of at least one additional senator.
 The House was split 50-50.
 One more “nay” vote and she would not be confirmed as the new secretary of education.
 The senator’s speech was going long into the night.

 When advocates for public schools in Port Washington (PW) learned about the senator’s efforts, they hastily organized a vigil at a prominent corner of their town.
 The picture they posted caught my attention, but it was not for the gathering itself.
 Rather, my eye landed on the display screaming into the night that a Policy/Personnel Committee would hold its meeting.
 Three thoughts ran immediately through my mind:

 - The PW school district has a Policy/Personnel Committee.